stromseng/effective-progress/ROADMAP.md

   - [ ] Give helpers to override progressbarConfig context.
 I.e `Progress.withConfig({ ... })`
   - [ ] Optimize task storage to a data structure that natively supports depth first traversal to make printing nested task frames faster.

+- [ ] Allow for individual task maxLogLines configuration.
+Maybe a per task `logRetentionStrategy` that can be set to "all", "none", or "latestN" with a number.
 - [ ] Support full width progress bars.
 Protect against linewraps.
 Maybe add progressbars with title above and bar below.
 Like:

   ```